slcdsa/sldsa-slack-apps/README.md

 > *WARNING*: Do NOT put any secrets in the `.env.local` file.
 Doing so would publicly expose the secrets resulting in a security breach.
 >
-> If you have committed secrets in the `.env.example` file, revert the file back to its original
+> If you have committed secrets in the `.env.example` file, contact the WG-Tech lead ASAP.
+> The Tech Lead will need to reset the tokens and update them in GitHub Secrets.

 4. Paste the appropriate Slack App credentials into the newly created `.env` file.